Delaware Off Grid Laws: An In-Depth Guide

 Is Living Off-Grid Legal in Delaware?

 Living off grid in Delaware is mostly legal.
 Some laws can require you to connect to the municipal sewer system if one is located nearby.
-Without certain utilities – such as not having electricity in your home – it can be challenging to get a Certificate of Occupancy.
-However, if you are willing to go through the complex permit and inspections process, it is possible to live off grid legally.
+Without certain utilities – such as not having electricity in your home – getting a Certificate of Occupancy can be challenging.
+However, if you are willing to go through the complex permit and inspection process, living off the grid legally is possible.

 Building Codes in Delaware